Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Constructing Rule Graphs

 \subsection{Bounded Inference}

 In practice, the GNN can only carry out a finite number of inference steps.
-Rather than requiring that the resulting embeddings capture all triples that can be inferred from $\mathcal{P}\cup \mathcal{G}$, it is natural to merely require that the result captures all triples that can be inferred using a bounded number of inference steps.
-As before, we assume that $\mathcal{P}$ contains rules of the form \eqref{eqLeftRegularRule}, but we no longer require that $r_2\notin\mathcal{R}_1$.
-We know from Proposition \ref{propNoCFGrulebases} that it is then not always possible to construct a valid rule graph.
-To address this, we will weaken the notion of a rule graph, aiming to capture reasoning up to a fixed number of inference steps.
+Rather than requiring that the resulting embeddings capture all triples that can be inferred from $\mathcal{P}\cup \mathcal{G}$, it is thus natural to merely require that the embeddings capture all triples that can be inferred using a bounded number of inference steps.
+We know from Proposition \ref{propNoCFGrulebases} that it is not always possible to construct a rule graph for a given rule base $\mathcal{P}$.
+To address this, we now weaken the notion of a rule graph, aiming to capture reasoning up to a fixed number of inference steps.
+In the following, we will assume that $\mathcal{P}$ only contains rules with two relations in the body.
+Note that we can assume this w.l.o.g.\ as any set of closed path rules can be converted into such a format by introducing fresh relations.